MystenLabs/walrus-docs/docs/walrus-sites/portal.md

 ## Running the portal locally

-You can run a service-worker portal locally if you want to browse Walrus Sites without accessing external portals or for development purposes.
+You can run a portal locally if you want to browse Walrus Sites without accessing external portals or for development purposes.

 This requires having the [`pnpm`](https://pnpm.io/) tool installed.
 To start, clone the `walrus-sites` repo and enter the `portal` directory.
-Here, run

 Make sure you are on the stable branch: